 Choose the right amount of coverage

 Most travel insurance plans don’t cover extreme activities, so be sure to choose the right coverage for your needs.
-Those that are travelling with family can also save more by choosing a family policy over multiple personal policies.
-You can even apply for policies that protect against loss of frequent flyer points, and that specially catered to those with pre-existing medical conditions!
+Those that are travelling with family can also save more by choosing a family travel insurance policy over multiple personal policies.
+You can even apply for policies that protect against loss of frequent flyer points, and that are specially catered to those with pre-existing medical conditions.

 Regular travellers?
 Get an annual multi-trip travel insurance plan instead.
 Remember to look out for any restrictions on the maximum number of days covered per trip.
 There are even annual plans that provide worldwide coverage for maximum flexibility, so you can always travel with peace of mind.

 So whether it’s just a quick hop across the causeway, or an extended adventure in Europe, always keep yourself covered.
 Compare and apply for the best travel insurance for your needs on SingSaver and enjoy even more value.